 4. Placing The Cutting In The Water

-When placing the Monstera cutting in the water, there are a few important things to remember.
+When placing the Monstera cutting in the water, remember a few important things.

 First and foremost, make sure that you remove any leaves from the lower part of the cutting before placing it in the water.